twilbur1997/Destiny2_Language/README.md

-# Destiny 2 Language Changer
+#Destiny 2 Language Changer

 You're here because you don't want to toggle the Steam settings every time to change between languages.
 It requires a download every time, and simply deletes the local files instead of  moving them around for some reason.

+#NOTE: Destiny has a strict policy regarding tampering with local files.
+If you use this software, you do so AT YOUR OWN RISK.

 Heads up - this program only changes the audio, and doesn't change subtitles or the user interface.